Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Performance of Adaptive MIMO Radar for D-Band Wireless Sensing

 \subsection{Through-Wall Sensing}

-The through-wall wireless sensing has been successfully realized in the low RF bands (below 8\,GHz) \cite{adib-sigcomm2013}.
+The through-wall wireless sensing has been successfully realized in the low RF bands (e.g., sub-6\,GHz) \cite{adib-sigcomm2013}.
 In these bands, the wireless signals can pass through the indoor walls with a moderate loss, but the signal wavelength is too large ($\rm{\lambda > 3\,cm}$) and leads to coarse resolutions.
 The D-band can provide very fine resolutions ($\rm{\lambda \approx 2\,mm}$), but its feasibility has not been explored in the literature yet.
-This inspires to use the developed model to investigate the required TX output power and the power consumption of the radar array for the through-wall wireless sensing in the D-band.
+This inspires to use the developed model to investigate the required TX output power and the power consumption of the MIMO radar for the through-wall wireless sensing in the D-band.

 The loss of three representative indoor materials measured at 140\,GHz \cite{Rappaport-access2019} is presented in Table \ref{material_loss}.
 We assume that the penetration loss through the material is dominant and neglect other losses, including the surface scattering and multipath propagation.
 The loss of wall medium should be applied twice in the radar SNR to account for the transmitted signal from the radar and the reflected signal from the target